Church and State: Some Reflections

 Idealist and Romantic thought in turn accepted modern political society as a given, eventually calling it Gesellschaft, but wanted to cultivate Gemeinschaft, that is, human beings somehow one in spiritual communion and not reducible to a sum of individuals contracting to found a coercive power for the sake of self-defense and property.
 Law and power came to be associated exclusively with Gesellschaft, while spiritual communion was the realm of natural and organic unity in freedom.
 Thus, instead of retrieving and enriching the classical Christian philosophy of society which saw human beings integrated through relations of subordination and authority in view of the true human and common good, relations which had constituted societies from a multitude of families and institutions, Romantic philosophies tended to posit a false opposition between the juridical and the spiritual-personal, a dichotomy conceived in reaction to liberalism and alien to both premodern life and the history of the Church.
 They concluded to a quasi-collective spirit that would somehow constitute the essence of a given organic society.
 And instead of deepening their understanding of hierarchical relations (the juridical element) and integrating them with the mission of the Holy Spirit and supernatural grace (the spiritual and personal element) as Pius XII and Charles Journet would do in their teaching on the Mystical Body, theologians influenced by Romanticism tended to imagine the Church as an “organic” entity, collective life or spirit, to which hierarchical relations would accrue more or less as excrescences.

-The cultural integration view is arguably superior to the other forms of relation between Church and State.
-The universal Church, on Catholic ecclesiological principles, is visibly distinct from every State, and yet visibly present in all.
-She is a communion of local churches, but she is more than this by virtue of her visible unity in faith, sacraments, and government at the universal level.
-The Catholic Church, without being a political empire, brings the citizens of the nations together in a sublime yet tangible unity.
-The powers of this present world have never been very comfortable with this spiritual kingdom visible on earth; hence, the tension persisting between the Catholic Church and the State, even during the best of times.
+Catholicism is not compatible with the corporate union view of Church and state, because the Catholic Church is organizationally distinct from every state, even when she is visibly present in all.
+This is what is meant by the claim that the Church is a “perfect society”–she is complete in herself.
+The Catholic Church is a communion of local churches, but she is more than this by virtue of her visible unity in faith, sacraments, and government at the universal level.
+Without being a political empire, she brings the citizens of the nations together in a sublime yet tangible unity.
+The powers of this present world have never been very comfortable with this spiritual kingdom visible on earth; hence, the tension persisting between the Catholic Church and the kingdoms of this world, even during the best of times.

-Andrew,
+1. Andrew,

 Wonderful article!
-This paragraph reminds me once again how crucial our Catholic self-understanding is.
+This reminds me once again how crucial our Catholic self-understanding is.
 It seems to me that union with mankind (and through mankind the entire created order) as individual persons WITHIN a communion (family); constitutes the very intentions in the mind of God with respect to the act of creation.
 The fulfillment of these divine intentions result in our final beatitude (and through us the fulfillment of the created order): again as individuals within a communion (family) in the eschaton.
 It should be no surprise then, that between the act of creation and the consummation of all things, this “I/we” relationship to God and one another should be the fundamental framework for God’s activity within history.
 Thus, the “chosen People” of the old covenant as God’s first-born among the nations (serving as an elder brother and exemplar to “the nations” – those also potentially His children); followed by the expansion and fulfillment of the old covenant promises in the new covenant via the Church – the trans-national, trans-historical (even transcendent) covenant family of God.
 I am becoming more and more convinced that this vision of the human person within the divine covenant family represents an interpretive key to history and the cosmos (a narrative understanding of the meaning of life) which can serve both as a powerful challenge to the nihilistic human narrative espoused by modernity AND as a gravitational core towards which the fractured pieces of Christendom can be drawn – the true paradigm for ecumenism.
 The template is so powerful; it can do “double lifting” in the interests of both separated Christians as well as divided humanity generally.
 Enough rambling . . .
 I am simply amazed by the gift that the Church is.

 Pax et Bonum,